 Southern California is drought-stricken, and water-wise plants, like this aloe plant are encouraged.
 Luckily, hummingbirds are frequent visitors to the aloe blooms alongside my driveway.
 The perfect combination of wildlife and drought-tolerant plants makes an amazing photo op!

 Koji Kanemoto Long Beach, California

-I took this photo in a Utah park.
+I took these hummingbird pictures in a Utah park.
 There were several feeders and more than 20 hummingbirds zipping around.
 These birds tend to be elusive, flying away before you can get a good look at them.
 Having so many in one spot allowed for this interesting shot with another bird out of focus in the background.
-These birds are like magic, and each time I look at the photographs I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.
+These birds are like magic, and each time I look at the hummingbird photos I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.

 Helene Bushnell Lowell, Massachusetts

 Next, never add these foods to your hummingbird mixture.